godotengine/godot-docs/getting_started/workflow/assets/importing_audio_samples.rst

 options to import your audio data: WAV and OGG Vorbis.

 Each has different advantages.
-* Wav files use raw data or light compression, requre small amount of CPU to play back (hundreds of simultaneous voices in this format are fine), but take up significant space.
+* Wav files use raw data or light compression, require small amount of CPU to play back (hundreds of simultaneous voices in this format are fine), but take up significant space.
 * Ogg Vorbis files use a stronger compression that results in much smaller file size, but uses significantly more processor to play back.